posseidon/java-se-amples/README.md

-# java-se-amples
-Java 8,9,11 samples
+# Standard Java sample codes
+Using Java 8, 9, and 11

+## Starting with Java collections